 Participates in sponsor/cooperative group/internal audits/monitoring.

-Designs/coordinates educational programs for patients and families relevant to protocols.
+Designs/coordinates educational education and tools for patients and families relevant to protocols.

-Provides ongoing education to patients and families regarding pertinent clinical trial and clinical management issues.
+Provides ongoing education to patients and families regarding pertinent clinical trial procedures and management of clinical care.

-Coordinates and/or presents continuing education/in-service programs for Clinical Research Nurses, Clinical Associates, Data Managers, and others involved in the research process.
+With assistance, coordinates and/or presents continuing education/in-service programs for Clinical Research Nurses, Clinical Nurses, Clinical Associates, Study Coordinators, Research/Standard of care Phlebotomists, and any others involved in the research process.